kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 ```

 `require` keyword refers to a function which is used to import all the constructs exported using the `module.exports` from another module.
 The value returned by the `require` function in module y is equal to the `module.exports` object in the module x.
 The require function takes in an argument which can be a name or a path.
 You should provide the name as an argument when you are using the third-party modules or core modules provided by NPM.
 On the other hand, when you have custom modules defined by you, you should provide the path of the module as the argument.

+Modules are cached after the first time they are loaded.
+This means every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

 ### Live Reload and Hot Reload
 > When a file is edited, the dev server recompiles with the changes, then pushes a notification to the client code in the browser.
 The app code can then subscribe to "some file changed" notifications, re-import the new version of the code, and swap out the old code for the new code as the app is still running.